 After losing a loved one, adding a civil lawsuit to your plate may understandably be the last thing on your mind.
 However, if their passing was caused by the reckless, careless, or criminal actions of another, it is important to understand that you have legal options.
 Pursuing compensation from the person responsible for your loved one’s fatal injuries could be key to protecting your family’s best interests both now and years into the future.

 In tragic and stressful situations like this, guidance from a knowledgeable personal injury attorney can be especially important.
 A Bensalem wrongful death lawyer can help you effectively enforce your rights.
-Contact us at Ostroff Injury Law to get started.
+Contact us at Ostroff Godshall Injury and Accident Lawyers to get started.

 A typical personal injury case involves an injured person seeking compensation for the harm they personally suffered because of another person’s negligence.
 Wrongful death cases, on the other hand, involve surviving family members seeking compensation for the losses they have suffered and will suffer because of the premature loss of a loved one.